harvester/harvester/enhancements/20220525-system-logging.md

 ### Implementation Overview

-- Install a `harvester-logging` managed chart similar to what is done in rancher: [rancherd-13-monitoring.yaml](https://github.com/harvester/harvester-installer/blob/master/pkg/config/templates/rancherd-13-monitoring.yaml)
-- Definine a `ClusterFlow` and `ClusterOutput`
+- Install a `harvester-logging` managed chart defining a `ClusterFlow` and `ClusterOutput`
-  - We can probably route logs to a simple Http or File output by default
+  - By default we send logs to loki
-- Implement a setting controller to allow the user to configure log destination endpoints via harvester settings UI
+- Add a new sub chart to the harvester

 ### Test plan